mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="He showed me Joshua the high priest standing before YHWH’s angel, and Satan standing at his right hand to be his adversary." verse="Zechariah 3:1"
+text="He showed me Joshua the high priest standing before YHWH’s angel, and **Satan standing at his right hand to be his adversary**." verse="Zechariah 3:1"
 %}
 </div>

 {% include verse.html
-text="The great dragon was thrown down, the old serpent, he who is called the devil and Satan, the deceiver of the whole world.
+text="The great dragon was thrown down, the old serpent, he who is called the devil and **Satan**, the deceiver of the whole world.
 He was thrown down to the earth, and his angels were thrown down with him.
-I heard a loud voice in heaven, saying, “Now the salvation, the power, and the Kingdom of our God, and the authority of his Christ has come; for the accuser of our brothers has been thrown down, who accuses them before our God day and night." verse="Revelation 12:9-10"
+I heard a loud voice in heaven, saying, “Now the salvation, the power, and the Kingdom of our God, and the authority of his Christ has come; for **the accuser of our brothers has been thrown down, who accuses them before our God** day and night." verse="Revelation 12:9-10"
 %}